 - Show status of hidden test cases (after all sample test cases pass): If this option is enabled, then candidates receive test case feedback from all non-sample test cases.
 Otherwise, they only see the results of sample test cases.

 Example: You have eight hidden test cases and 2 sample test cases for a particular question on a test.
 You have enabled this option.
 If a candidate's code passes both sample test cases, then the candidate can also view the status of the other eight hidden test cases.
 However, if you have disabled this option, the candidate can only see if the sample test cases satisfy the code.
 No further information on eight hidden test cases is shared with the candidate even if the code satisfies 2 sample test cases.

 Note: For a better test-taking experience, by default, the following features are enabled for candidates

 - Enable Head/Tail code stubs

-The Shuffle Questions and Question Points toggle buttons are also available under question settings and can be switched on and off depending on the need.
+The Question Points toggle button is also available under question settings and can be switched on and off depending on the need.

-Once you are done modifying the question settings, click on the Save Changes button.
+Once you are done modifying the question settings, click Save Changes.